Ashley Wilson AM

 Managing Director & Chief Executive Officer, Bay Audio Australia Pty Ltd

-Eron Plumb is the Managing Director & Chief Executive Officer of Bay Audio Group (Australia, Singapore, Taiwan & Malaysia).
-He is an experienced senior retail executive with over 25 years of experience having worked with some of Australia’s most successful and leading retail brands.
+Eron Plumb is the Managing Director & Chief Executive Officer of Bay Audio Group (Australia & Singapore).
+He is an experienced senior retail executive with over 28 years of experience having worked with some of Australia’s most successful and leading retail brands.
 Eron started his retail career with Coles Supermarkets.
 He then went onto hold various management and leadership positions in 3 of the retail divisions in Wesfarmers (previously Coles Myer) culminating in managing and leading the Harris Technology business through a successful turnaround before being approached to join Bay Audio as its Australian head.
 Eron’s passion for customer outcomes has been a driving force behind his career growth and he now is responsible for all Bay Audio Group companies.

 Chief Executive Office, Neurosensory